 Hypothesis testing

-As OSU states on page 142- “It is one thing to create an index such as [the VMR]. but it is quite another to generate a significance test that answers the basic question posed at the bottom of Figure 5.14 (What can we infer about the process from the statistics?).
+As OSU states on page 142- “It is one thing to create an index such as [the VMR]. but it is quite another to generate a significance test that answers the basic question posed at the bottom of Figure 5.14 (What can we infer about the process from the statistics?)”.

 We can employ the Chi-square test for spatial randomness that OSU describes on page 142-43 using the handy dandy quadrat.test() function.
 The default is the Chi-square test, but you can run the Monte Carlo test described on page 148 using method = MonteCarlo.

-quadrat.test(crime.ppp, nx= 30, ny=15)
+quadrat.test(tornado.ppp, nx= 30, ny=15)

 ##